 The First Commercial Airport in the World — Where Aviation Began

 There isn’t one first airport.
-There are at least three serious contenders, each with a legitimate claim, each representing a completely different idea of what aviation would eventually become.
-And the way those claims collide tells you everything about how chaotic, exhilarating, and genuinely improvised the birth of commercial flight actually was.
+There are at least three serious contenders — each with a legitimate claim, each built around a completely different idea of what aviation would eventually become.
+The way those claims collide tells you everything about how chaotic, exhilarating, and genuinely improvised this whole era was.

 The Contenders for World’s First Airport